Kotlin/dataframe/docs/StardustDocs/topics/installation.md

 jupyter notebook
 ```

-In the notebook, you only have to write a single line to start using the Kotlin DataFrame library:
+In the notebook you only have to write single line to start using the Kotlin DataFrame library:

 ```text
 %use dataframe
 ```

-In this case, the version which is bundled with the kernel will be used.
+In this case the version which is bundled with the kernel, will be used.
 If you want to always use the latest version, add another magic before `%use dataframe`:

 ```text